codeparkhouston/git-workshop-handbook/README.md

-# My Awesome Book
+# Git workshop handbook

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+Thank you for attending the Git-together.
+This handbook will serve as a guide for the workshop and a reference for later.